Last updated on August 6, 2026

 Yes, I like it when my Magic has some Rube Goldberg vibes to it.
 What of it?

-#5.
+#6.
 Bruenor Battlehammer

 Bruenor Battlehammer

 Bruenor Battlehammer is among the most played Boros equipment commanders, and itโ€™s no slouch.
 While some commanders give you cost reduction or another payoff, this dwarf gives you both on the same card.
-The cost reduction only applies to your first equip ability, but thatโ€™s huge when itโ€™s something that costs too much to equip otherwise, like Colossus Hammer.
+That discount only applies to your first equip ability, but thatโ€™s huge when itโ€™s something that costs too much to equip otherwise, like Colossus Hammer.
 Heck, slap one onto Bruenor and it immediately becomes a 17/13 creature.
 With the right equipment loadout (or a Super State), youโ€™ll one-shot players with commander damage in no time.

-#4.
+#5.
 Torbran, Thane of Red Fell

 Torbran, Thane of Red Fell